WebOrigami/docs/src/content/framework/intro4.md

 greetingsByName = map(teamByName, =intro/greet(name)):
 ---

 You've seen how a formula can transform a single piece of data like a single person's name into some other form like a greeting.
-If you wanted to create virtual greeting pages for multiple people, you could create a formula for each of them.
+If you wanted to create virtual greetings for multiple people, you could create a formula for each of them.
 But you can also write a formula that transforms a bunch of things at once.

 ## Transform a graph